 Another great type of care provided at Rally Point is CBT or cognitive behavioral therapy.
 Used to help treat co-occurring disorders like substance abuse disorder and PTSD, the focus of cognitive behavioral therapy is to form connections between feelings, thoughts, and behaviors or actions.

 Clients undergoing cognitive behavioral therapy will often be asked by therapists and counselors alike to re-evaluate his or her own thinking patterns.
-By looking into those patterns or assumptions, clients are able to identify what is commonly known in CBT as distortions.
+By looking into those patterns or assumptions, clients are able to identify what are commonly known in CBT as distortions.
 Distortions come in a few different forms: overgeneralizing negative outcomes, always expecting the worst outcome, and diminishing positive thinking through negative thinking are all forms of distortions.
 Clients will be tasked with altering their thoughts and assumptions into more positive and balanced thought patterns.
 This form of therapy can help clients gain a new understanding of their trauma and its influence on their life, as well as new coping skills for the future.